intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 `500` | Internal Server Error | The server encountered an unexpected condition.

 ## Data naming conventions
-Datasets should be named according to the following conventions.
+Dataset and repository elements should be named according to the following conventions.

-The following general conventions apply in all element-specific conventions.
+These general conventions apply in addition to the element-specific conventions.
 - no plurals except in dataset table names, API paths, and API field names.
 - spaces removed
 - periods and commas not allowed